How to grow your career

-In Episode 4, Google Director Sara Shookus joins me to tackle the the big topic of growing your career, drawing heavily on a talk that went internally viral when I was at Google.
+Today’s newsletter serves up some highlights and personal reflections from Episode 4, in which Google Director Sara Shookus joins me to tackle the the big topic of growing your career.

-In my conversation with Sara, I share the essence of my original talk (which aimed to demystify the performance review and promotion process), and together we explore other forms of career growth - horizontal moves, finding balance as a working parent, and understanding the skills and habits that can get in the way of career success.
+In the episode, I share the essence of a talk I gave when I was at Google that went viral internally, aimed at demystifying the performance review and promotion process.
+We then explore other forms of career growth together, touching on horizontal moves, finding balance as a working parent, and debating the skills and habits that can get in the way of career success.
 We also highlight some of our own “Power Moves” that changed the trajectory of our careers.

-1. Do Amazing Work: Amazing work goes well beyond your job description.
-It's about pushing boundaries, identifying untapped opportunities, solving significant problems in innovative ways, and driving measurable impact (think revenue, savings, customer satisfaction).
-You're focusing on the ceiling of what's possible, not just the floor of your job’s core expectations.
+Amazing work goes well beyond your job description.
+It's about identifying untapped opportunities, solving significant problems in innovative ways, and driving measurable impact like revenue, savings & customer satisfaction.
+Focus on the ceiling of what's possible, not just the floor of your job’s core expectations.

 This framework outlines a path for moving up, which involves being bold and taking initiative, establishing yourself as a leader in both thought and execution, and strategic communication at each step.